Yakksh/encryptor/README.md

 # Fernet Encryptor

 A secure message encryption and decryption application using Python's `cryptography` library with Fernet encryption.
-The project consists of a Python FastAPI backend and a static HTML/CSS/JavaScript frontend that can be deployed on GitHub Pages.
+The project consists of a Python Flask API and a static HTML/CSS/JavaScript frontend that can be deployed on GitHub Pages.

 ## Features